-Cloud NAT (network address translation) allows Google Cloud Platform (GCP) virtual machine (VM) instances without external IP addresses and private Google Kubernetes Engine (GKE) clusters to connect to the Internet.
+Cloud NAT (network address translation) allows Google Cloud virtual machine (VM) instances without external IP addresses and private Google Kubernetes Engine (GKE) clusters to connect to the Internet.

 Cloud NAT implements outbound NAT in conjunction with a default route to allow your instances to reach the Internet.
 It does not implement inbound NAT.
 Hosts outside of your VPC network can only respond to established connections initiated by your instances; they cannot initiate their own, new connections to your instances via NAT.